 First aid: Dislocation

 A dislocation is an injury in which the ends of your bones are forced from their normal positions.
-The cause is usually trauma, such as a blow or fall, but dislocation can be caused by an underlying disease, such as rheumatoid arthritis.
+The cause is usually trauma resulting from a fall, an auto accident or a collision during contact or high-speed sports.

 The injury will temporarily deform and immobilize your joint and may result in sudden and severe pain and swelling.
 A dislocation requires prompt medical attention to return your bones to their proper positions.